lanazwart/lzseevee/content/work/_index.md

 description: "Work Experience"
 featured_image: "/images/electricscheme.jpg"
 ---
+## Equiniti, Worthing, current since June 2018
+### Systems analyst
+- Producing design specifications for new pension savings product
+- Producing UX wireframes for new UI functionality
+- Writing of API Blueprints using Apiary and VSCode
+- Producing technical user stories and acceptance criteria
+- Planning of sprints to ensure delivery of business requirements
+- Methodoloy -  Agile/Waterfall hybrid using Jira for work flow and VSTS Wiki for documentation
+- Using Postman, Swagger, Mongo and SQL on a daily basis
+- Smoke testing and supporting of Test teams during system and integration testing
+- UAT support

-## Proofpoint - Since May 2016 (20 months)
+## Proofpoint - May 2016 until February 2018
 ### Product Manager
- - Working closely with both the business and the IT teams to produce a prioritized product road map
+ - Working closely with both the business and the IT teams to produce a prioritised product road map
  - Facilitating and analysing customer feedback to be incorporated into road map
 - Producing clear and precise requirements, user stories and acceptance criteria for each enhancement or feature on the agreed priority list - for consumption by the engineering team (including QA)
 - Designing new screens with UX specialist to ensure a consistent, stable and intuitive UI experience in line with the latest design principles